 - Follow instructions provided by Contact Tracers and/or Medical Professional

 - Our custodial staff has continued with the enhanced COVID-19 cleaning protocols and frequencies and use of approved disinfectants in all common areas and high touch surfaces.

 - We deep cleaned and sanitized all of our buildings and individual student rooms over the summer.

 - Hand sanitizer and approved cleaning supplies will be available in lounges, large common areas, near building entries and elevators.

-- Student are encouraged to wipe down areas that they use before they use them and when they are done using them.
+- Students are encouraged to wipe down areas that they use before they use them and when they are done using them.

 - We encourage students to have a plan in place if possible, of where they may go if it becomes necessary to close buildings in the direction of Weber County Health Department or University COVID-19 task force.

 - We anticipate that just like in the spring, we will have students who are unable to leave or who don't have another safe housing option.
 We anticipate that we would continue to house students who do not have other options, but we reserve the right to move the student to a different room, building, or floor, or cancel housing contracts if the health department or university feels it is in the best interests of health and safety to do so.
 If students are asked to leave housing as a result of COVID-19, there will be a refund process.